-Equity is of top priority also.
-This will ensure that all students can engage in the content of the computer science standards with sufficient flexibility to allow everyone to demonstrate proficiency in multiple ways.
+Equity is of also a top priority also.
+This An equity focus will ensures that all students can engage in the content of the computer science standards with sufficient flexibility to allow everyone them to demonstrate proficiency in multiple ways.